martinjanas/Sensum/README.md

 **Further optimizations:**

-This project is using the SSE2 instructions set by default.
+This project is using the SSE2 instructions set by default.<br>
-If your cpu supports AVX, AVX2 or AVX512 you can enable it in the project settings under **c++ -> code generation** to gain more performance.
+If your cpu supports AVX, AVX2 or AVX512 you can enable it in the project settings under:<br> **"C++ -> Code Generation"**, to gain more performance.

 **Frequently Asked Questions:**
 - > Where is the config location?